 - Firearms: security personnel discharging firearms with leaded ammunition while on duty or during twice yearly firearms permit re-qualifications.

 - Scrap metal: recycling brass, bronze, and some steel and aluminum alloys; cutting or crushing painted or coated materials, etc.

 7. How do I know if I might qualify for a waiver (what is de minimus)?

 If your company’s 2013 lead use was very small or short in duration, you may qualify for a waiver of the OLP fee.
 The regulations consider these uses to be “de minimus.’’
 De minimus has a specific regulatory definition (see below).
 If lead use at your business meets one of these definitions, it is likely your company is eligible for a waiver of the fee with completion of the form and appropriate documentation:

 - “Lead present in materials which are altered or disturbed and have a lead concentration less than 0.5% or 5000 parts per million (ppm) by weight.”

-Example 1: All metal alloys, paints, inks, colorants, plasticizers, stabilizers, or other materials used by your company in 2012 had a lead concentration of less than 0.5% or 5,000 ppm.
+Example 1: All metal alloys, paints, inks, colorants, plasticizers, stabilizers, or other materials used by your company had a lead concentration of less than 0.5% or 5,000 ppm.
 Material safety data sheets or chemical composition sheets have this information.